 So don’t worry if your reviews aren’t universally awesome!
 A balanced mix of reviews is often better than an overwhelmingly positive skew.
-Just make sure to have a reviews management in place so you can make your customers happy to manage negative reviews as they are the main reason for shoppers abandoning their carts
+Just make sure to have a reviews management in place so you can make your customers happy to manage negative reviews, as they are the main reason for shoppers abandoning their carts.

-2 – Case studies
+2. Case studies

 With the assistance of WordPress experts, you can fill your blog and possibly a dedicated section of your website with case studies from happy customers.
 Trust us when we say that your conversion rate will thank you.

 You can then utilize these case studies throughout your website.
-A dedicated page or area on your site will satisfy those individuals who search specifically for this kind of social proof.
+A dedicated page or area on your site will satisfy those individuals who search specifically for this kind of social evidence.
 You don’t have to limit the impact of case studies to those prospects, though.

 Take, for example, our glossary page on hosted VoIP.
 It’s designed to provide useful information for visitors who are interested in those kinds of solutions and think they might benefit their business.
-So, we also utilize social proof in the form of vignettes from and links to case studies of how those exact products have helped others:

-3 – Affiliate promotions
+3. Affiliate promotions

 Those readers or followers will then be much more inclined to follow affiliate links to your website and product pages.
-Pre-primed with a glowing endorsement of your brand from someone they trust, they’ll then be more likely to make a purchase, sign up to your service, or simply get in touch.
+Pre-primed with a glowing endorsement of your brand from someone they trust, they’ll then be more likely to make a purchase, sign up for your service, or get in touch.
 That’s where affiliate promotions start to maximize the potential of your site.

-4 – Celebrity social proof
+4. Celebrity social proof

 When choosing this route, it is worth understanding the differences between B2B and B2C marketing.
 Typically, celebrity and influencer marketing works best for B2C businesses – for B2B marketing, you might be better off with things like expert recommendations (more on those later).